 Before downloading CleverType, you should check if your device meets the requirements.
 Nothing worse than getting all excited about a new app only to find out your phone's too old to run it!

-One thing to keep in mind: while basic functionality works offline, you'll need an internet connection to access the more advanced AI features like rewriting, tone adjustment, and custom assistants.
-The app does try to minimize data usage, so it won't eat through your mobile data plan too quickly.
+One thing to keep in mind: while basic functionality like autocorrect and simple predictions work offline, you'll need an internet connection for advanced AI features like comprehensive rewrites, tone adjustment, and custom assistants.
+The good news?
+The 2026 update introduced smart caching and on-device models for frequently used features, significantly reducing data usage.
+You won't burn through your mobile plan just from typing.

 Ready to get started?
 Let's download and install CleverType on your device.
 The process is straightforward but slightly different depending on whether you're using iOS or Android.